secureworks/aristotle/docs/post_filter_mod.rst

        and support whatever the ``re`` library of the running version of Python supports.
     -  For ``regex_sub`` values, it is recommended that they be *single quoted*.
-Double quoted strings in YAML will interpret the backslash character as a control character which will cause issues in non-trivial regex if not encoded.
+Double quoted strings in YAML will interpret the backslash character as a control character which will cause issues in non-trivial regular expressions if not encoded.

 -  ``set_<keyword>`` -- set the *<keyword>* in the IDS rule string to have the given value.
 If the rule does not contain the given keyword, add it and set the value to the given value.
 Little to no validation checking is done so it